-Ballarat and surrounds is full of beautiful hidden gems, watering holes and stunning parklands to discover.
+Ballarat and surrounds is full of beautiful hidden gems, swimming holes and stunning parklands to discover.

 And with the long summer days, it's the perfect time to explore all the natural wonders of the region.